Nikko Huelgas: Youth career

 Huelgas was part co-captain of the swimming team of his high school, Elizabeth Seton School, and was also a member of the school's water polo team.
 He was also the captain of the school's badminton team.

 He was a member of the collegiate swimming team of his alma mater, the De La Salle University (DLSU).
 His shift to triathlon began when he took part in a 5k fun run in January 2009 where coach Rick Reyes of the Triathlon Association of the Philippines (TRAP) scouted him and thereafter invited him to join an aquathlon.
 Huelgas bought his first bicycle in May of the same year and began participating in triathlons.
 He then also joined the DLSU track and field team in 2010, where he competed in the long-distance run events.
-In January 2010, he qualified for the pool of the triathlon and water polo national teams, but chose to pursue a career in triathlon.
+In January 2010, he qualified for the pool of the triathlon and water polo national teams, but chose to pursue a triathlon career.